 - a.
-Develop a proposal for a comprehensive local welfare support model, supported by boroughs, that is then used to lobby government for the resources and policy changes necessary for its implementation. - b.
+Develop a proposal for a comprehensive local welfare support model, supported by boroughs, that can inform the social recovery programme and be used in influencing government to secure the necessary resources and policy changes. - b.
 Map, evidence and publicise the impact of welfare reform in London, reporting the financial burden for local authorities and effect on Londoners.
 Including the publication of pan-London research on the impact of Universal Credit on rent arrears. - c.
-Contribute to the Spending Review submission with evidence on the impact of welfare spending on Londoners, including but not limited to support for: - Re-setting Local Housing Allowance rates at the 30th percentile of markets rents and linking Local Housing Allowance rates to changes in the rent levels on an ongoing basis. - A full-scale review of Discretionary Housing Payments, including a fair distribution of funding that matches demand in local areas.
+Contribute to the Spending Review submission with evidence on the impact of welfare spending on Londoners, including but not limited to support for: - Re-setting Local Housing Allowance rates at the 30th percentile of markets rents and linking Local Housing Allowance rates to changes in the rent levels on an ongoing basis. - ii.
+A full-scale review of Discretionary Housing Payments, including a fair distribution of funding that matches demand in local areas.

-2 Optimising migration, social integration and inclusion
+10.2 Optimising migration, social integration and inclusion